rpm-software-management/rpm/docs/manual/tags.md

 Posttransflags | 5025 | int32
 Posttransprog  | 1154 | string array

+`%postuntrans` scripts are all executed at the end of the transaction that removes their packages

+Postuntrans      | 5104 | string
+Postuntransflags | 5108 | int32
+Postuntransprog  | 5106 | string array

 `%postun` script is executed right after the package was removed

 Postun      | 1026 | string